Measuring International Equity Returns With the Cape Ratio

+Measuring International Equity Returns With the Cape Ratio**

 Investing in frontier and emerging markets is often much riskier than investing in domestic markets for U.S.-based investors, with factors like political risk and currency risk affecting equity valuations in a big way.
 In order to justify these added risks, investors must ensure a sufficiently high level of expected returns, driven by rapidly growing economies, favorable demographic trends, and other factors, relative to the United States.

 The bad news is that expected returns are equally difficult to project in many cases, given the large number of influencing factors.
 For instance, many frontier and emerging markets are dependent upon exports in order to drive economic growth, which means that their gross domestic product (“GDP”) is largely dependent on external consumer spending.
 Governments and companies have little control over these types of driving factors.

 Calculating the CAPE Ratio

 The CAPE ratio requires at least 10 years of historical data, which can be difficult to come by in many countries.
 Among developed nations, the U.S., U.K., Canada, and Japan had the longest track records, while Austria and Ireland had the shortest.
-Emerging markets like Malaysia, South Korea and Thailand also have long track records, while China and Columbia have only been recording that necessary data since around 2005.
+Emerging markets like Malaysia, South Korea, and Thailand also have long track records, while China and Colombia have only been recording that necessary data since around 2005.

 Using the CAPE Ratio